brunoccst/az-204-developing-solutions-for-microsoft-azure/chapters/virtual-machines.md

 # Virtual Machines
 A Virtual Machine (VM) is the virtualization/emulation of a computer system.
 In other words, a Virtual Machine is a server that _acts and looks like_ a physical machine: you have control over it, you can install/uninstall software in it and configure it as you want, however, you have no control over the physical machine.
 You can usually access such VMs with an Remote Desktop Protocol tool, such as Remote Desktop Connection, and manage the VM as you would in your own machine.

-In Azure, you can choose between a variety of VM sizes, depending on your needs: general usage; memory optimization; CPU optimazation; etc.
+Azure provides Virtual Machines as _Infrastructure as a Service_ (IaaS).
+You can choose between a variety of VM sizes, depending on your needs: general usage; memory optimization; CPU optimazation; etc.
 Each size specification also affects the pricing.
 You are also limited to use either Windows or Linux systems (and their versions/variations).
 All Azure VM have their own public IP address, meaning that you can access it from the outside - unless specifically set not to.